|Name||FREAK and Logjam Vulnerabilities In OpenSSL|

 |What Should You Do?||If your Xerox device supports FIPS mode, enabling FIPS mode prevents the obsolete key exchange methods from being used.
 Check the appropriate documentation for your device for more information on FIPS mode.|

 This vulnerability also affects Apple mobile and desktop systems, Google’s Android mobile systems and Microsoft Windows.
-Users of these systems should install the appropriate patches when they are available.
+Users of these systems should install the appropriate patches.
 Patching either the client or server will be sufficient to prevent this from being exploited.